 A CrossBox Server is used to facilitate building and debugging Elements projects on operating systems other than that used by the developer.
 For example, a developer working on Windows might want to debug a Mac or Linux app, or a developer working in Fire on Mac might want to run an application on a Windows or Linux host for debugging.

-CrossBox 2 no no longer requires running a custom app on the target machine, and instead uses SSH.
-(SSH is available on Linux and Mac by default, and for Windows we will be providing a light-weight SSH server you can run, in Elements 10.)
+CrossBox 2 no longer requires running a custom app on the target machine, and instead uses SSH.
+(SSH is available on Linux and Mac by default, and can easily be installed on Windows via OpenSSH.)

-A CrossBox 2 connection is required for running and debugging both Windows or Linux applications, since neither can be run locally on the Mac, for obvious reasons.
-Of course this Windows or Linux machine can be a dedicated PC or server, or a Virtual Machine running inside Parallels or VmMware, on your Mac.
+From Fire, a CrossBox 2 connection is required for running and debugging both Windows or Linux applications, since neither can be run locally on the Mac, for obvious reasons.
+Of course this Windows or Linux machine can be a dedicated PC or server, or a Virtual Machine running inside Parallels or VMware on your Mac.

-Island applications can be built locally on Mac, without the need for a remote connection, regardless of target platform.
+Island/Windows and Linux applications can be built locally on both Mac, Windows and Linux, without the need for a remote connection.

 - Connecting to CrossBox 2 from Fire

 - Connecting to CrossBox 2 from Visual Studio

 - Connecting to CrossBox 2 from EBuild on the Command Line